-This Management's Discussion and Analysis ("MD&A") has been prepared based on information available to Belo Sun Mining Corp. ("we", "our", "us", "Belo Sun" or the "Company") as of March 19, 2025, unless otherwise noted.
-The MD&A provides a detailed analysis of the Company's operations and compares its financial results with those of the previous periods and should be read in conjunction with our audited consolidated financial statements and MD&A for the year ended December 31, 2024.
-The financial statements and related notes of Belo Sun have been prepared in accordance with IFRS accounting standards ("IFRS") and do not reflect the adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying financial statements.
+This Management's Discussion and Analysis ("MD&A") has been prepared based on information available to Belo Sun Mining Corp. ("we", "our", "us", "Belo Sun" or the "Company") as of May 7, 2025, unless otherwise noted.
+The MD&A provides a detailed analysis of the Company's operations and compares its financial results with those of the previous periods and is intended to supplement and should be read in conjunction with the unaudited condensed consolidated interim financial statements of Belo Sun as at and for the three months ended March 31, 2025 (the "Interim Financial Statements"), as well as our audited annual consolidated financial statements (the "Annual Financial Statements") and MD&A each for the year ended December 31, 2024.
+The Interim Financial Statements and related notes of Belo Sun have been prepared in accordance with IAS 34, "Interim Financial Reporting", as issued by the International Accounting Standards Board ("IASB").
+The Interim Financial Statements have been prepared on the basis consistent with the Annual Financial Statements, prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the IASB and do not reflect the adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying financial statements.
+Certain notes to the Interim Financial Statements and the Annual Financial Statements are specifically referred to in this MD&A.